dzhao2019/Eukfinder/Supervised_Binning/README.md

-# Supervised Binning Steps
+# Supervised Binning for Recovering Eukaryotic Genomes from Metagenomes

 ## Overview

-Below we present list of instructions that lead to recover eukaryotic genomes from metagenomes after running Eukfinder.

-The pipeline
-1. Parse centrifuge results
+This workflow is designed to help recover eukaryotic genomes from metagenomic datasets through supervised binning after running Eukfinder.
+Below, you will find a detailed guide on how to set up and run the analysis, along with explanations for each step..

+### Workflow

+1. Prepare Input Files
+You need the following input files before starting:

+- A FASTA file of assembled contigs (EUnk.fasta from Eukfinder_short or Eukfinder_long).
+- Results from various tools, including Centrifuge, Plast, Blast, Metaxa2, and MyCC.

-2. Run PLAST against nt database
+2. Run Parsing Scripts
-3. BLAST against Mitochondrial database.
-4. Map reads to the selected contigs to get the information about the coverage and use it for run binning tools
-5. Refine binning results
+Scripts are provided to process results from the tools mentioned above and integrate them into a single analysis pipeline.

+3. Generate Output
+The pipeline produces two main outputs:

+- A FASTA file containing the recovered eukaryotic nuclear genome.
+- A FASTA file containing the recovered mitochondrial genome.

+## Step-by-Step Instructions

+### Step 1.
+Prepare the Environment

+Ensure that you have the following tools and Python libraries installed:

+- Python (version 3.6+)
+- pandas, Centrifuge, Plast (included in Eukfinder)
+- Biopython
+  Install via pip install biopython.
+- Blast, MyCC, and Metaxa2.

+### Step 2.
+Prepare Input Files

+Ensure the assembled contigs file (EUnk.fasta) is located in the TempEukfinder directory.
+Copy and rename the file

+     ```bash
+     cp TempEukfinder/EUnk.fasta Eukfinder_long.fasta
+     ```

-## Step 1.
+Step 1.
 Parse centrifuge result:

 Before doing a supervised binning, first run Step0_Eukfinder_long.sh to get classification by Eukfinder_long.
 The centrifuge result in the tmps folder and the classified EUnk.fasta will be used for next step.